camh123704/grxv9qtu2emc5dj/README.md

 ## 📝 Meeting Summarizer Pipeline

-This project is an end-to-end pipeline for generating **targeted summaries** from recorded meeting files (e.g., `.mp4`, `.mov`).
-It processes raw recordings into structured, speaker-aware summaries using a combination of state-of-the-art tools in diarization, transcription, and large language models.
+This project is an end-to-end pipeline for generating summaries from recorded meeting files (e.g., `.mp4`, `.mov`).
+It processes raw recordings into structured, speaker-aware summaries using a combination of  tools in diarization, transcription, and large language models.

 ### 🔧 Pipeline Overview